top of page

 Where Do Funds Come From?

 Funds come from a combination of student Fair Share Contributions, district funding, grants, corporate sponsorship, and other Band Booster fundraisers like candy sales, concessions, tickets, merchandise and many other fundraising efforts.
-District funding covers only a portion of the band cost like some staff salary.
-Grants are unknown and may not be awarded to our school each year.
-The band relies heavily on those other fundraising channels.
+District funding covers only a portion of the band cost such as some staff salary.
+Grants are an unknown and may not be awarded to our school each year, but are part of our yearly fundraising efforts.

 What is a Fair Share Contribution?

-A portion of the band's expected expenses for the year are set as a fair share contribution to be paid by each student.
-This contribution is typically between $650-750 per year.
-Fundraising for student accounts starts in the summer and is vital to starting our year off on the right foot.
+A portion of the band's expected expenses for the year are set as a Fair Share Contribution to be paid by each student in the program.
+This contribution is typically between $600-750 per year.
+Fundraising for student accounts starts in the summer and is vital for a good start to the school year.
+Those initial funds raised help pay for tournament fees, props, music, and uniforms and ensure we have time with coaches to start tournament season off on the right foot.
 However it never too late to make payments to your student's account, and no student will be denied participation.
-Students are encouraged to pay what they can.
-This contribution ensures we have the funds needed to pay for competition entries, transportation, and uniforms cleanings and alterations.
+Students are encouraged to pay what they can throughout the year.
 Scholarships are often available through Vista Unified to help students pay for this contribution.
 You can also make low monthly payments on this site to your student account via PayPal.
-Click the Donation to Student Account button at the top of the site.
+Click the Donation to Student Account button at the top of the site to do so.

 What are RaiseRight and 99Pledges?